 Enter the actual number of chairs or places where people may be assigned at one time while performing in accordance with the primary use of the room.
-Be sure to right justify the entry.
 In shop areas, the station count represents the number of operable machines.
 In toilet rooms, the primary station count refers only to the number of toilets and/or urinals.
 Capacity is absolutely necessary for the following room types: